 The progress bar will move in circular direction while in busy mode.

 You might also ask, is it possible to put a cancel button there too?
 Yes, why not!!!
-You can set any nos. of control there instead of just the simple text.
+You can set any number of controls there instead of just the simple text.
 So, how to do this?

 Don't forget to vote for it and leave your feedback.
 Suggestions are always welcome.